If you want to start producing cannabis at home, you must take care of all aspects of cultivation yourself.

 Use something more significant than you would typically use for hydro system, so roots will have enough clean room to grow.

-If you want to try this, we advise using clones rather than seeds because they’ll have a better chance at survival if they get too large and roots become too heavy for their pot.
+If you want to try this, we advise cloning cannabis rather than seeds because they’ll have a better chance at survival if they get too large and roots become too heavy for their pot.

 Growing Cannabis Outdoors: When and How

-I prefer producing weed outdoors because it’s fun, and you can harvest amazing, unique flavors.
+I prefer growing marijuana outdoors because it’s fun, and you can harvest amazing, unique flavors.

 But most important reason to grow outdoors is that it’s legal in many states.